ajpinedam/maui-wiki/Migrating-to-RC1.md

 ### Dependency Injection

-When using the default implementation of these classes, we recommend adding their `*.Current` or `*.Default` implementation as a Singleton into `IServiceCollection`:
+When using the default implementation of these classes with dependency injection, we recommend adding their `*.Current` or `*.Default` implementation as a Singleton into `IServiceCollection`:

 ```cs
 builder.Services.AddSingleton<IBrowser>(Browser.Default);